Software installation

 Python 3.8.3

-Any version of Python 3 through a recent Anaconda should work for the course.
+Any recent version of Python 3 should work for the course (for example 3.8 or higher).

 Zoom